wiseodd/wiseodd.github.io/src/content/post/2016-07-18-convnet-maxpool-layer.md

 ---
-title: "Convnet: Implementing Maxpool Layer with Numpy"
+title: 'Convnet: Implementing Maxpool Layer with Numpy'
 description: "Another important building block in convnet is the pooling layer.
 Nowadays, the most widely used is the max pool layer.
 Let's dissect its Numpy implementation!"
 publishDate: 2016-07-18 02:00
 tags: [machine learning, programming, python, neural networks]